 By now you've seen it.
 It's unmistakable.
-The Transgression hangboard (and it's little brother, the Progression) is the first commercially available hangboard in some time to depart from the "little bit of every grip type" design.
-As I've been talking up the benefits of training only on edges for a while now, I was instantly smitten with the design of the new board.
+The "Transgression" hangboard, and its little brother, the "Progression," are the first commercially available hangboards in some time to depart from the "little bit of every grip type" design.
+As I've been talking up the benefits of training only on edges for a while now, I was instantly smitten with the design of the Transgression.
 I had to get my hands on one.

 First things first.
 Before I began the review, I'd heard several people lamenting the weight of the board (bad for shipping), the sharpness of the edges, and that in transit, the heavy boards were prone to damage.
 This was true.
 WAS.
 You'll notice that my board isn't the swirly pattern typical of the original boards.
 Because of the initial issues, JMClimbing changed the material used to manufacture the boards.
 They are now made of a much lighter polyurethane (instead of polyester) that is unlikely to get damaged under normal shipping conditions.
 Likely because of the new material, I found the edges to be downright friendly.
 By the end of my cycle, I was hanging with 105 lbs. on the 18mm edge, with no worry about cutting into my fingers.

-If any of these problems kept you from seriously considering the Transgression board, then now is the time to take another look.
+If any of these problems kept you from seriously considering the Transgression board previously, then now is the time to take another look.

 On to the review.